Earliest sunrises before summer solstice | EarthSky.org

+Top of post: June sunrise in Sea Bright, New Jersey, via Steve Scanlon Photography.

-At mid-northern latitudes in the Northern Hemisphere, the earliest sunrises of the year happen around mid-June, despite the fact that the summer solstice – the year’s longest day – is still about a week away.
-And if you live at middle latitudes in the Southern Hemisphere, the earliest sunsets take place around now, even though the winter solstice – the year’s shortest day – isn’t for another week.
+At mid-northern latitudes in the Northern Hemisphere, your earliest sunrises of the year happen around mid-June.
+That’s despite the fact that the summer solstice – and the year’s longest day – are still about a week away.
+And if you live at middle latitudes in the Southern Hemisphere, your earliest sunsets take place around now, even though the winter solstice – your shortest day – isn’t for another week.

-Top of post: June sunrise at Sands Beach Club in Sea Bright, New Jersey, from our friend Steve Scanlon Photography.

-For those of you who are privileged enough to be outdoors before one of these early sunrises, you’ll find some of the most beautiful dawn twilights of the year.
+For the Northern Hemisphere: Even if you’re not an early riser, this is a super month for an early morning walk.
+The dawn light is beautiful at this time of year.

+For the Southern Hemisphere: If you’re someone who relishes the day’s light, as many do, you’ll be glad to know the sunsets will soon be shifting later!

-The exact date of earliest sunrise varies with latitude.
-At 40o north latitude – the latitude of, say, Philadelphia in Pennsylvania – the earliest sunrise of the year will happen on June 14.
+The exact date of earliest sunrise (and earliest sunset) varies with latitude.
+At 40 degrees north latitude – the latitude of, say, Philadelphia in Pennsylvania – the earliest sunrise of the year will happen on June 14.
 For that same latitude, the latest sunset of the year will fall on or near June 27.
-This is in spite of the fact that the longest day of the year (in terms of daylight) comes on the June summer solstice.
+Meanwhile, the longest day of the year – the day containing the greatest amount of daylight, overall – comes on the solstice on June 21.

 So it is for other Northern Hemisphere latitudes.
-The dates of earliest sunrise and latest sunset do not coincide exactly with the solstice.
+The dates of earliest sunrise and latest sunset don’t coincide exactly with the solstice.
 Appreciably south of Philadelphia’s latitude, the earliest sunrise has already come and gone (in late May or early June) and the latest sunset occurs at a later date (sometimes as late as July).
-In Hawaii, for instance, the earliest sunrise precedes the June solstice by about 2 weeks, and the latest sunset comes about 2 weeks after.
+In Hawaii, for instance, the earliest sunrise precedes the June solstice by about two weeks, and the latest sunset comes about two weeks after.
 Farther north, the earliest sunrise and latest sunset happen closer to the June solstice.
 Check it out at your latitude, using links on our almanac page.

 The earliest sunrises come before the summer solstice because the day is more than 24 hours long at this time of the year.
 In the Southern Hemisphere, the earliest sunsets of the year come before the winter solstice for the same reason.